Roy E. Disney: Other work

-Personal life
+Personal life and death

 Disney held several sailing speed records, including the Los Angeles to Honolulu monohull time record.
 He set it on his boat Pyewacket in July 1999 (7 days, 11 hours, 41 minutes, 27 seconds).

 On January 19, 2007, after beginning a relationship with Leslie DeMeuse, Disney (then 77 years old) filed for divorce from his wife, Patricia (then 72), citing "irreconcilable differences", according to court documents.
-The couple, married 52 years, had been living apart, according to the Los Angeles County Superior Court filing.
+The couple, married for 52 years, had been living apart, according to the Los Angeles County Superior Court filing.
 They had four adult children: Abigail Disney, Susan Disney Lord, Tim Disney (a documentary film producer), and Roy Patrick Disney (step-father of actor and activist Charlee Corra).

 In 2008, Disney married DeMeuse, a CSTV producer, and Emmy winner of various sailing documentaries.

-Death and legacy

 Disney died of stomach cancer on December 16, 2009, at Hoag Memorial Hospital in Newport Beach, California.
 He was 79 years old, and had been battling the disease for over a year.
 He was cremated after his funeral service, and his ashes were scattered into the Pacific Ocean.

+Honours and legacy

 On January 4, 1998, Pope John Paul II made Disney a Knight Commander of the Pontifical Order of St. Gregory the Great.

 On January 1, 2000, Disney participated as the grand marshal of the 111th Rose Parade.

 On April 26, 2008, Disney received an honorary doctorate from the California Maritime Academy "for his many contributions to the state and the nation, including international sailing."

-The animation studio building at the Walt Disney Studios, in Burbank, California, was rededicated as the "Roy E. Disney Animation Building" on May 7, 2010.
+The animation studio building at the Walt Disney Studios, in Burbank, California, was rededicated as the Roy E. Disney Animation Building on May 7, 2010.

+In 2010, the Waikiki Yacht Club and the Hawaii Youth Sailing Association created the Roy E. Disney Youth Sailor of the Year perpetual trophy in honor of their longtime member.
+The award features a half-hull of the TP 52 yacht Morning Light used in the documentary film of the same name produced by Disney of a crew made up entirely of young sailors competing in the 44th Transpacific Yacht Race from Los Angeles to Honolulu.